Your formal commencement regalia represents your dedication as well as honor of being a UND graduate.

 Non-Academic Recognition Cords

 - UND Legacy Cords are given to students whose parents or grandparents graduated from UND.
-These green, white, and pink cords are given out at the Graduation Expo and in the line-up room prior to the commencement ceremony.
+These green, white, and pink cords are given out at the Graduation Expo, in the line-up room prior to the commencement ceremony, or contact the UND Alumni Association & Foundation for more information.

 - Veterans graduating from UND and students who serve(d) in the U.S. military may wear red, white, and blue cords to honor them for their service.
-These cords are distributed by Veteran’s Services located in Room 170, McCannel Hall and in the line-up room prior to the ceremony.
+These cords are distributed at the Graduation Expo, by Veteran’s Services located in McCannel Hall, in the line-up room prior to the ceremony, or send request to vets@UND.edu.

 - First Generation Cords are blue and green cords for those students who are the first in their immediate family to graduate with a four year degree.
-These cords are distributed at the Graduation Expo and in the line-up room prior to the commencement ceremony.
+These cords are distributed at the Graduation Expo, in the line-up room prior to the commencement ceremony, or send request to derek.sporbert@UND.edu.

 - American Indian students can wear any of several pieces of traditional American Indian regalia including an eagle feather attached to their mortar board representing honesty, truth, courage and wisdom; beadwork representing their tribe; cultural designs on top of the mortar board, or traditional outfits under their gown.